BAIA-15/observability-hub2/README.md

 * ServiceNow integration - SaaS instances to connect
 * Production readiness
 * elastic users login in to on-permise and SaaS - should be seamless

+* Testing in Obserability Hub accounts
+  * IAM permissions
+  * Networking
+  * Firewall
+  * Alerting

+# Outstanding Optus tasks
+* SSO access to Grafana
+* SSO access to Dynatrace SaaS
+* SSO access to Elastic SaaS
+* Private access to Grafana web application
+* Email access for Elastic SaaS

+# What is needed to go to production?
+* How to deploy in production?
+Automatic or manual deployments
+* IAM scoping
+* Testing, testing, testing
+  * Networking
+  * Performance

+## TODO
+* ECS or EC2 - hardend images, Linux2 and RHEL
+* AMI - Milind knows how to build AMIs
+  * Needs to be part of a scan process - Cyber

+1. Technical aspect - AWS account, change approvals, additional step (change approval board - CAB)
+* Day 2 support - Ross
+* Todo - kick off SRA process - scan the environment
+* SRB - TODO - ask Oscar where this is?
+* ARB - is this needed - one month
+* Test plans, monitoring by design -
+* Service Now - requests numbers
+* Forward proxy going through this now with Micahel Le Page - SIEM certifate, 2 months+
+* Deployment via an admin user - terraform
+* Change processes - Michel and Oskar - different team to team
+* Nexus repository or internet - cyber process - Optus confluence
+  * Firewall burn - change Michel Williams / Michel + Oskar

+2. NCS modernization
+* September to Optus
+*

 # Questions